Crypto Tax South Africa: Expert Guide 2025

 This means, for investors, Income Tax or Capital Gains Tax may apply - depending on the specific transaction and whether that transaction has the nature of capital or income:

-• If your transaction has the nature of revenue - you'll pay Income Tax on your crypto.
-For income, taxpayers must pay Income Tax on your entire crypto profits at their marginal Income Tax rate of between 18% to 45%.
+If your transaction has the nature of revenue - you'll pay Income Tax on your crypto.
+For income, taxpayers must pay Income Tax on their entire crypto profits at their marginal Income Tax rate of between 18% to 45%.

 It's important to note here that the tax treatment also depends on whether the taxpayer is a natural person or a legal entity.
-If the investment activities are done under a legal entity, the applicable companies tax rate of 28% (or 27% for financial years commencing on/after 31 March 2023) would apply to an inclusion rate of 80% of crypto gains, net of the R40,000 exclusion.
+If the investment activities are done under a legal entity, the applicable company tax rate of 28% (or 27% for financial years commencing on/after 31 March 2023) would apply to an inclusion rate of 80% of crypto gains.
+Legal entities do not receive the annual R40,000 exclusion.

 As well as this, a single transaction may have the nature of revenue, while another transaction may have the nature of capital.